aws/aws-encryption-sdk-python/README.rst

 Thread safety
 ==========================
+TODO-MPL: need to write about keyring thread safety. kms keyrings definitely not thread safe. raw keyrings need testing, but may be launched as not thread safe.

 The ``EncryptionSDKClient`` class is thread safe.
 But instances of key material providers (i.e. keyrings or legacy master key providers) that call AWS KMS (ex. ``AwsKmsKeyring`` or other KMS keyrings; ``BaseKmsMasterKeyProvider`` or children of this class)